zainab-ali/aquascape/docs/how-to-read-the-diagrams.md

 Aquascapes can be used to illustrate the behaviour of fs2 operators.
 By reading the diagrams, you will learn more about the operators and streams.

+This page describes:

+ - The stage model that underpins aquascapes.
+ - How to read basic aquascapes.
+ - How to read aquascapes with effects and errors.
+ - A summary of all the symbols used in aquascapes.

+## The stage model

+A stream is built from **stages**.
+When evaluated:

+ - Each stage **pulls** on the stage above.
+ - It **outputs** an element to the stage below.
+ - If there are no more elements to output, the stage is **done**.
+ - It might also evaluate an **effect**.
+ - That effect might raise an **error**.

 ## Basics

 This code snippet: